 H.A.

-Hailey Allen is a researcher, writer, and communications strategist based between Alabama and North Carolina.
+Hailey Allen is a researcher, writer, and communications strategist based between North Carolina and Alabama.
 She is the founder of Hailey Allen Research, LLC, an independent research and communication strategy practice focused on labor, culture, and public life in the American South.

-Hailey began her career as a student reporter for The Crimson White covering the aftermath of the April 2011 tornado super outbreak in Tuscaloosa, Alabama.
-That experience shaped her understanding of storytelling as both public record-keeping and social repair — a way for communities to preserve continuity, meaning, and shared understanding during periods of change, disaster, and instability.
-She later worked in local journalism as a reporter and editor, in university administration communications, for international humanitarian organizations, and for national labor advocacy campaigns.
-In each of these contexts, her approach to communication and relationship building is grounded in clarity, historical context, and public trust.
+She began her career as a student reporter for The Crimson White, covering the aftermath of the April 2011 tornado super outbreak in Tuscaloosa, Alabama.
+That experience shaped her understanding of storytelling as both public record-keeping and social repair—a way for communities to preserve continuity, meaning, and shared understanding during periods of change.
+She has since worked in local journalism, university communications, international humanitarian organizations, and national labor advocacy campaigns, helping researchers, community organizations, public institutions, and advocacy coalitions translate complex issues into public understanding and collective action.

-She is currently completing a Ph.D. in Journalism and Media at the University of North Carolina at Chapel Hill, where her research examines labor, hospitality, media, and public life through oral history and cultural analysis.
-Her dissertation, affectionally referred to as The Waffle House Project, explores how everyday public spaces shape visibility, social belonging, and the experience of work in the modern American South.
+Hailey is completing a Ph.D. in Journalism and Media at the University of North Carolina at Chapel Hill, where her research examines labor, hospitality, media, and public life through oral history and cultural analysis.
+Her dissertation, The Waffle House Project, explores how everyday public spaces shape visibility, social belonging, and the experience of work in the modern American South.
 She writes and speaks on labor, sports, media, public narrative, Southern culture, and the changing conditions of contemporary human life.